 After Bed Bug Service cleaning and vacuuming is important to eliminate all bed bugs!

-- Heat treat (30 minutes on high in the dryer) all stuffed animals, shoes, and items that can withstand the high heat in a dryer.
-Scrub all plastic toys with soap and hot water, rinse thoroughly, or place in dishwasher if they can tolerate the heat!
+Heat treat (30 minutes on high in the dryer) all stuffed animals, shoes, and items that can withstand the high heat in a dryer.
+Scrub all plastic toys with soap and hot water, rinse thoroughly, or place them in the dishwasher if they can tolerate the heat!

-- Purchase bed bug climb-up interceptors or comparable trap (available online, Home Depot, Walmart, most drug stores) and place under all bed frame feet.
-Do not leave mattresses on floors, place on bed frame.
-Air mattresses do not prevent bed bugs, only prevents them from living inside the mattress and allows them access to a blood meal easily because it’s on the floor close to where they crawl.
+Purchase bed bug climb-up interceptors or comparable trap (available online, Home Depot, Walmart, most drug stores) and place under all bed frame feet.
+Do not leave mattresses on floors, place them on the bed frame.
+Air mattresses do not prevent bed bugs, only prevent them from living inside the mattress and allows them access to a blood meal easily because it’s on the floor close to where they crawl.

-- Re-examine all toys, books, CD/DVD cases, pictures on walls, knicknacs, decorative items for bed bugs before putting them back.
+Re-examine all toys, books, CD/DVD cases, pictures on walls, knickknacks, decorative items for bed bugs before putting them back.
 Vacuum/capture any bed bugs seen or found.

-- Weekly examine the back, side and bottom of furniture in bedroom and living room for bed bugs — vacuum thoroughly.
+Weekly examine the back, side, and bottom of furniture in the bedroom and living room for bed bugs — vacuum thoroughly.

-- If you throw furniture, or bedding out –Destroy it so no one else can pick up!
+If you throw furniture or bedding out –Destroy it so no one else can pick it up!

 To prevent another infestation –